 Construction, Real Estate, Infrastructure and Project (CRIP) Management in Emerging Markets

-We welcome submissions of quality discussion-based teaching case studies that examine recent management decisions faced numerous challenges during and post COVID-19 and hence, cases about decisions related to the impact of the COVID-19 pandemic and other regional or global disruptions of CRIP management are encouraged.
+In collaboration with the 7th International Conference on Construction, Real Estate, Infrastructure & Project Management (ICCRIP 2023), we welcome submissions of quality discussion-based teaching case studies that examine recent management decisions faced numerous challenges during and post COVID-19 and hence, cases about decisions related to the impact of the COVID-19 pandemic and other regional or global disruptions of CRIP management are encouraged.
 This special issue will not focus exclusively on the impact of COVID-19 on the sector, and management decisions independent of the pandemic are welcome.
-The special issue will aim to be published in 2023, for use by instructors globally.

 The role of infrastructure in economic development has been widely discussed (Aschauer, 1989; World Bank, 1994; Chakamera & Alagidede, 2018).
 Infrastructure is a broad term and can be divided into two components: economic infrastructure and social infrastructure.
 Economic infrastructure, such as roads, airports, etc. influences economic development directly while social infrastructure such as healthcare, education, etc. influences the same through the spillover effect.
 Post the financial crisis of 2008, global infrastructure spending increased and by 2019, it stabilized at 3% of global GDP.
 However, the spending was still falling short by 0.5% of the target.
 A major part of this investment has been committed to developing economies.